qwegle/octamy-certifications/replit.md

 ## Recent Updates

+### Complete MVC Architecture Refactoring (June 17, 2025)
+- **Full MVC structure implementation** with separated controllers, middleware, and routes
+- **Modular controller architecture** with AuthController, CourseController, ExamController, CertificateController, and PaymentController
+- **Authentication middleware** with proper JWT token validation and user context
+- **Database-first approach** removing all dummy JSON data in favor of admin-manageable database content
+- **Comprehensive storage interface** with all required methods for database operations
+- **Professional certificate generator** with HTML-based PDF generation and premium styling
+- **Clean separation of concerns** for better maintainability and scalability

 ### Seller/Partner System Implementation (June 16, 2025)
 - **Complete seller authentication system** with separate registration/login
 - **10% commission tracking** on all course sales with referral code system